ghabs/parallelforecast/content/_index.md

     <span data-ty>Total training time: 10 min</span>
 </div>

-How probable is this is possible by 2022?
+How probable is this by 2022?

 <!--- </div> --->